GnomeSnapExtensions/gSnap/README.md

   * You can set the margins between the windows as well

 ## Edit Layouts:
 Editing layouts is currently being developed and somewhat buggy.
-For now its recommend to just edit the file explained below.
-But if you are daring, here are the methods for doing this.
 * Click "Edit Layout" (will edit the currently applied layout).
 * Left-Click to split the region
-* Middle-Click to flip orientation
+* Middle-Click to split with opposite orientation
 * Right-Click to remove

 When done click "Stop Editing"